U.S. officials worry about holiday spike as coronavirus surges

 It now projects 471,000 coronavirus deaths by March 1, up from less than 440,000 in its previous forecast.

-In Wisconsin, which has seen a record number of deaths and cases this week and where the seven-day average positivist rate is 33%, the state’s hospital association has implored lawmakers to address the growing crisis by providing more resources to health care workers and facilities.
+In hard-hit Wisconsin, the state’s hospital association implored lawmakers to address the growing crisis by providing more resources to health care workers and facilities.

 “With few tools available right now to curb spread other than increasingly urgent public appeals, our COVID numbers are growing rapidly and predict, quite accurately so far, a health care crisis in Wisconsin that without significant, swift, and unified action will become a catastrophe,” Wisconsin Hospital Association President and CEO Eric Borgerding wrote in a letter to legislators and the governor on Thursday.